Faulk nets winner in OT, Blues beat Kings 2-1

 GETTING RIGHT

-Blues defenseman Torey Krug returned after missing five games because of an upper-body injury, and coach Craig Berube indicated several other injured players could get at least one game in before the playoffs start.
+Blues defenseman Torey Krug returned after missing five games because of an upper-body injury, and Berube expects several other injured players could get at least one game in before the playoffs start.

 That group includes forwards Vladimir Tarasenko and Sammy Blais, and defenseman Vince Dunn.